 Warmer climates are still ahead of the game, shifting into a transition period northern gardeners don’t experience.
-But crops are still growing, insects are still feasting and, despite the heat and humidity, this is not the time to rest.
+But crops are still growing, and insects are still feasting and, despite the heat and humidity, this is not the time to rest.

 Spring is a mad dash to get the garden cleaned and planted.
-Come June, it may be tempting to simply sit back and enjoy your garden, but now is the time to turn to the true aspects of gardening -- tending to your plants and reaping the rewards.
+Come June, it may be tempting to sit back and enjoy your garden, but now is the time to turn to the true aspects of gardening — tending to your plants and reaping the rewards.
 Keep in mind that you are not the only one who enjoys what you've planted.
 We're entering peak pest and problem season.
 So start (or refuel) your gardening engines and choose a few tasks from June's to do gardening list.

-Task for All Hardiness Zones
+A Task for All Hardiness Zones

-- Work outside when it's less humid (early morning, late afternoon / evening).
+- Work outside when it's less humid (early morning, late afternoon/evening).

 - Keep new plants well watered.

 - Check your mulch and reapply on bare spots before the weeds move in.